Country band Lady A files suit against singer with same name

 The group made up Hillary Scott, Charles Kelley and Dave Haywood announced the name change last month, saying they were regretful for not taking into consideration the word antebellum’s associations with slavery.

 But White, who has been releasing blues and soul music for years as Lady A, complained publicly that the band never reached out to her before changing their name.
 Negotiations over the name failed to reach an agreement.
+A manager for White did not immediately respond to a request for comment.

 According to the lawsuit, the band applied for trademarks for the name “Lady A” for entertainment services and for use on clothing back in 2010 and no oppositions were filed by any person or entity.